Close

 Whom to Sue After a Truck Accident in NYC

-Truck accident injury cases are often complex because there are often more than two parties involved.
+Truck accident injury cases are often complex because there may be more than two parties involved.
 In most auto accident cases, the victim sues the driver who hit them, and these are the only two parties to the case (aside from insurance companies and lawyers that might represent either side).
-In truck accident cases, other parties may be involved, and our attorneys can help manage the case and file claims against all the right parties to get you the compensation you need.
+In truck accident cases, more parties may be involved, and our attorneys can help manage the case and file claims against all the right parties to get you the compensation you need.

-Most trucking cases do not stop at the driver.
+Most truck accident cases do not stop at the driver.
 If the truck driver was an independent driver and owned their own truck, they may not have an employer that can be held liable for their actions.
-However, trucking companies can often be held liable in one of the following three ways for what happened in their driver’s accident:
+However, trucking companies can often be held liable for what happened in their driver’s accident because of vicarious liability, shared fault, or mechanical issues, among other reasons.

 Vicarious Liability

 A trucking company can be held liable in their capacity as an employer the same way that any other company can he held liable for problems the people at the company cause.
 Since truck drivers are hired to drive for their employers, anyone who is injured by those activities can sue the trucking company for the driver’s errors or mistakes.
-This is the same as how you would sue a restaurant if a cook gave you food poisoning or a grocery store if a worker left a dangerous spill that caused you to fall; the company is “vicariously liable” for their employee’s negligence.
+This is the same as how you would sue a restaurant if a cook gave you food poisoning, or a grocery store if a worker left a dangerous spill that caused you to fall.
+In short, the company is “vicariously liable” for an employee’s negligence.

 Shared Fault